Using Kalpasi in Indian Cooking

 Kalpasi or 'Parmotrema perlatum' is also known as black stone flower or Darar da phool.
 It is an unusual spice and one that isn't used across the board in Indian food.

 It is actually a species of lichen that can be purchased as a flaky, silvery, grey dried spice that looks like petals or dried paint.
 In specific dishes it is either used as a whole spice or as part of a spice mix.
-It is a key compoment of It Goda masala which is used in lots of Maharashtrian cooking.
+It is a key component of Goda masala which is used in lots of Maharashtrian cooking.
 It is also found in the Kala masala blend used in south Indian food.
 The spice is used in both meat dishes such as Nahari and Bombay biryani as well as in vegetarian dishes.
-Also though ut doent really have a distict aromatic it is thought to give a wonderful earthy fresh flavour to masala sauces which is loved in Tamil cuisine.
+Although it doesn't have a strong, distinct aromatic it is thought to give a wonderful earthy fresh flavour to masala sauces which is much loved in Tamil cuisine.

 Very little is know about how it's produced as a food ingredient but we do know it is harvested or scraped from rocks and tree bark, so it's important to clean it before you use it.

 For best results Kalpasi should be roasted in oil with other spices such as cassia bark, bay leaves and star anise to intensify the flavour it imparts into the dish.Back to Cooking guides